Andrew-S-Rosen/cbe504/main.typ

 The probability of randomly picking a vacant site on the lattice is $conc("*")\/conc("*")_0$, and we can start by considering all possible sites on the surface: $conc("*")_0 dot.op (conc("*")\/conc("*")_0)$.
 Once we have picked a vacant site, we want to see if we can pick another one that is adjacent to our choice.
 For this, the probability of finding a vacant site is again $conc("*")\/conc("*")_0$, but this time we are not considering all possible sites ($conc("*")_0$); rather, we are considering only the sites adjacent to the first pick (i.e. the number of coordinating sites), such that we have $z dot.op (conc("*")\/conc("*")_0)$.
-For the likelihood of both events to occurring, we multiply the two independent event likelihoods together to arrive at
+For the likelihood of both events to occur, we multiply the two independent event likelihoods together to arrive at
 $conc("**") =z dot.op (conc("*")^2\/conc("*")_0)$.
 The final factor of $1\/2$ comes in to prevent double-counting when dealing with indistinguishable pairs of sites or species on the surface.